 - Open Houses: The first open house was held on September 1, 2022 in north Sacramento.
 A second open house was held on October 11, 2022 in Carmichael/Citrus Heights.
 A third open house was held in South Sacramento on October 25, 2022.
 A fourth open house was held in Rancho Cordova on December 6, 2022.
 A virtual open house was held online on December 7, 2022.
 A virtual workshop to review the Draft Bus Stop Improvement Plan was held January 25, 2023.
 Open Houses provide the opportunity for residents to express their personal experiences with transit and inform plan development.
-More open houses will be announced as locations and dates are secured.

 - Community Walk Audits: A community walk audit was conducted in the Meadowview area on Saturday, October 29, 2022 to inform community members about the project, gather feedback from resident experts, and identify issues with bus stops.
-The locations of the walk audits will be informed by the findings from the Community Survey.

 Meet our Partner: